-Complaints against school staff (except the headteacher) should be made in the first instance, to the Headteacher via the school office.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
 Please mark them as Private and Confidential.
+Complaints that involve or are about the headteacher should be addressed to Mrs Lashley /

-Complaints that involve or are about the headteacher should be addressed to Mrs Lashley (the Chair of Governors), via the school office.
+Mrs Nield (the Co-Chairs of the Governing Body), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
+Complaints about one of the Co-Chairs of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
 Please mark them as Confidential.

 For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the school office.
-You can also ask third party organisations like the Citizens Advice to help you.
+If a person requires help in completing the form, they should contact the school office.
+Help is also available from third party organisations such as the Citizens Advice.

-In accordance with equality law, we will consider making reasonable adjustments if required, to enable complainants to access and complete this complaints procedure.
+In accordance with equality law, we will consider making reasonable adjustments, if required, to enable complainants to access and complete this complaints procedure.
 For instance: providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.